gal-chechik-biu/gal-chechik-biu.github.io/README.md

-Webpage fr courses taught by Gal Chechik
+Webpage for courses taught by Gal Chechik